- The fundamental principle is to

 a matter of choice to suit local needs and approaches; I like the idea of

-its own advantages, partly depending on the design.
+its own advantages, partly depending on the design and circumstances.

 be monolithic in function and as dense as may be practical.
 I still see